 - Working with organizations like the Sexual Assault Centre of Edmonton (SACE) and Sexual Violence Advocacy and Accountability Network (SVAAN) to improve our processes;

-- Developing and launching an online learning platform in collaboration with Kick Point and the Sexual Assault Centre of Edmonton (SACE), and PowerED(TM) at Athabasca University to deliver Safer Spaces courses to Fringe Theatre staff, volunteers, and festival artists and producers, with a goal of making the courses widely available to Fringe Festivals, arts organizations, and SACE audiences by 2022.
+- Developing and launching an online learning platform in collaboration with Kick Point and the Sexual Assault Centre of Edmonton (SACE), and PowerED(TM) at Athabasca University to deliver Safer Spaces courses to Fringe Theatre staff, volunteers, and festival artists and producers, with a goal of making the courses widely available to Fringe Festivals, Fringe Events, arts organizations, and SACE audiences by 2022.

 Continually evolving our Anti-Racism Commitment, including: